kirchners-manta/aimd-setup-tool/README.md

 aimd_setup -h
 ```
 Two options are always required: `-p` (project name) and `-c` (input coordinate file in `.xyz` format).
-A new directory will be created for the project, and the input coordinate file will be copied to this directory.
+A new directory will be created for the project, using the specified name, and the input coordinate file will be copied to this directory.
 The box geometry is also required via the `-b` (box length) option, unless the box size is specified in the second line of the coordinate file.
+If the box is cubic, a single value can be given, otherwise a list of three values (box lengths in x, y, and z direction) has to be provided.
+Boxes with non-orthogonal angles are currently not supported.
 Thus, a very simple call of the program could look like this:
 ```bash
 aimd_setup -p my_project -c input.xyz -b 10.0